On the Power of Finite Ambiguity in B\"uchi Complementation: Introduction

 \section{Introduction}

-The complementation of nondeterministic \buchi automata on words (NBWs)~\cite{buchi90decision} is a classic problem for NBWs and is the fundamental construction for many other important questions such as model checking~\cite{DBLP:conf/lics/VardiW86} and program-termination analysis~\cite{DBLP:conf/cav/HeizmannHP14}.
-For instance, the complementation of NBWs is particularly valuable to model checking, when both the system $A$ and the specification $B$ are given as NBWs.
-A model-checking problem essentially asks whether the behavior of the system $A$ satisfies the specification $B$.
-In the automata-based model checking~\cite{DBLP:conf/lics/VardiW86} framework, this model-checking problem reduces to a language-containment problem between the NBWs $A$ and $B$.
-The standard approach to solving the language-containment problem between $A$ and $B$ relies on the complementation of $B$; one first constructs a complementary automaton $B^{c}$ such that $\lang{B^{c}} = \infwords \setminus \lang{B}$ and then checks language emptiness of $\lang{A} \cap \lang{B^{c}}$.
+The complementation of nondeterministic \buchi automata (NBAs for short)~\cite{buchi90decision} is a classic problem and it is a fundamental construction used to solve many other important problems such as model checking~\cite{DBLP:conf/lics/VardiW86} and program-termination analysis~\cite{DBLP:conf/cav/HeizmannHP14}.

+The model checking problem essentially asks whether the behavior of the system $A$ satisfies the given specification $B$.
+In the automata-based model checking framework~\cite{DBLP:conf/lics/VardiW86}, the model checking problem reduces to a language-containment problem between $A$ and $B$, where the languages of $A$ and $B$ are the sets of all possible behaviors of $A$ and $B$, respectively.
+On the one hand, when the system $A$ is modelled as an NBA while the specification $B$ is given as a formula $\phi$ in, e.g., the Linear-time Temporal Logic (LTL)~\cite{DBLP:conf/focs/Pnueli77}, the standard approach is simple: one first takes the negated formula $\lnot \phi$, then translates $\lnot \phi$ to an NBA $B_{\lnot \phi}$, and lastly checks the emptiness of the intersection of the languages of $A$ and $B_{\lnot \phi}$.
+On the other hand, when both the system $A$ and the specification $B$ are given as NBAs, the complementation of NBAs becomes particularly important: one first constructs a complementary automaton $B^{c}$ such that $\lang{B^{c}} = \infwords \setminus \lang{B}$ and then checks the emptiness of $\lang{A} \cap \lang{B^{c}}$, where $\alphabet$ is the set of actions allowed in both $A$ and $B$.
 Various implementations of this approach with optimizations~\cite{DBLP:conf/cav/AbdullaCCHHMV10, DBLP:conf/concur/AbdullaCCHHMV11, DBLP:journals/corr/abs-0902-3958, DBLP:journals/lmcs/ClementeM19} have been proposed to improve its practical performance.
 All these implementations, however, directly or indirectly resort to constructing $B^{c}$, which can be exponentially larger than $B$~\cite{Schewe09,Yan/08/lowerComplexity}.